Statement of Services

 Pesticides

 Campus is sprayed for insects/pests on a monthly basis.
-Signs are posted 72 hours before.
+Signs are posted 72 hours in advance.

 Licensure